jacktar283/centos-oracle-xe-18c/README.md

 1. Run `./hooks/build` from the root directory of this repo.
 1. You should get your image ready in a few minutes (apart from downloading base `centos:centos7` image).

+**This is still work in progress...**
-During the configuration of Oracle XE instance two files - `init.ora` and `initXETemp.ora` - are overridden with ones from `config` directory of this repo.
+*During the configuration of Oracle XE instance two files - `init.ora` and `initXETemp.ora` - are overridden with ones from `config` directory of this repo.
 The only difference is that `memory_target` parameter is commented in them to prevent `ORA-00845: MEMORY_TARGET not supported on this system` error.
-The only piece of magic in this image :).
+The only piece of magic in this image :).*

 ## How to use